inventit/inventit.github.io/references/moat-rest-api-document.md

 As of 1.1.0, MOAT REST API supports challenge and response style authentication in order for clients to avoid to expose their own plain password.
 Cross-origin Resource Sharing (CORS) clients must use this style of authentication.

-*Note that reagrding CORS, Sandbox Cloud doesn't allow any other domains than Inventit's owning domains.*

 The following diagram illustrates the sequence of challenge and response authentication.

 <image src="/img/references/moat-rest-api-auth-chal.png" alt="Responsive image" class="img-rounded img-responsive" />